 - We take a daytime flight from London to Mexico City, arriving in the evening.
-We meet our driver and leader at the airport and transfer to our downtown hotel, allowing a first sight of this fascinating capital city.
+We meet our driver and leader at the airport and transfer to our overnight hotel.

 - From Mexico City, we drive into the Central Highlands past dramatic vistas of the snow-capped volcano of Nevado de Toluca.
 Within a few hours we arrive in the mountain village of Angangueo.

 - This afternoon we make our first visit to the kingdom of the monarch butterfly at El Rosario Butterfly Sanctuary, driving high into the hills aboard an open-backed truck.
 As we climb the trail through the forest, hummingbirds and red warblers accompany us to the monarchs’ resting place.
 What we find is almost surreal: millions of butterflies cover the oyamel fir trees in a delicate, quivering blanket of black and orange.
 As the sun warms their parchment-thin wings, they take to the air in a whirling cloud of colour - so many that the air hums with movement.

 - Accommodation: Angangueo, 3-nights on full board basis.

 - Over our two full days in Angangueo we will visit various sanctuaries to witness the migration of the monarch butterfly.
 One morning we drive to Chincua Butterfly Sanctuary for another magical encounter with the monarchs.
 Riding horses most of the way, we hike the last part of the route to see the mariposas (butterflies).
 In places the stream along the forest floor is completely covered with orange as the butterflies land to drink.
 An afternoon visit to a second sanctuary in the same area will be made for a complete experience of this phenomenon.

 - This morning we visit our last butterfly sanctuary before transferring to Mexico City for our domestic flight to Tepic and onward road transfer to San Blas.